 I have a great love for Halloween.
 Not the scary gory stuff, the fun creative family-friendly stuff.
 I adore decorating my home at Halloween and usually try to drop off treats to my friends and neighbors in honor of the holiday.

 I thought for my project this month that I’d “fancy” up some simple lunch bags and turn them into cute goodie bags for Halloween.

 DIY Halloween Treat Bag Ideas:

 My initial idea was to print directly ON the lunch bags.
 Let me tell you that is NOT an easy feat.
-I’m quite tech-savvy and after an hour of trying to get Acrobat and my Printer to be “friends” I just gave up and realized that this project is MUCH easier if the image is printed on cardstock first.
+I’m quite tech-savvy and after an hour of trying to get Acrobat and my Printer to be “friends”, I just gave up and realized that this project is MUCH easier if the image is printed on cardstock first.

 Also knowing that I was going to share this printable with all of you, I wanted to keep it as SIMPLE as possible.

-Free Halloween Treat Bag Printable Details:
+Free Halloween Treat Bag Printables Details:

 I created the printable in 3 different sizes, 5×7, 4×6 & 3×4.
 One of those sizes should fit on the treat bags that you are making.
 Also, I think this would be tote adorbs as a sign on a buffet table at a Halloween party.

 The tiny one seems just right for a nice piece of chocolate or two.

 DIY Halloween Goodie Bag Supplies: